Salt versus potassium blood pressure debate

 The Salt Wars

-The case for sodium is stronger.
+The case for sodium is stronger; especially if you dine out daily.

 "A meta-analysis of 85 trials showed a consistent and linear relationship between sodium reduction and blood pressure."